basedwon/spinner/README.md

 [![Twitter](https://img.shields.io/badge/@basdwon%20-%20?logo=twitter&color=%23383a40)](https://twitter.com/basdwon)
 [![Discord](https://img.shields.io/badge/Basedwon%20-%20?logo=discord&color=%23383a40)](https://discordapp.com/users/basedwon)

-A comprehensive Node.js module providing a set of tools for creating elegant command line interfaces.
-This package includes features for CLI spinners, progress bars, and color management, all designed to enhance the user experience of your command-line applications.
+A single module for all your spinner and progress bar needs.
+Get spin'n right away with the pre-configured `spinner` instance or customize to your hearts content.
+This package includes features for CLI spinners and progress bars, designed to enhance the user experience of your command-line applications.

 ## Features

 - **CLI Spinners**: Utilize a variety of spinner styles for asynchronous operations.
 - **Progress Bars**: Implement customizable progress bars for tracking lengthy processes.
-- **Color Management**: Enhance the CLI with a range of colors for text and background.
+- **Turn-Key Spinner**: Singleton spinner instance for the especially lazy amongst us.

 ## Installation